 Why is Noam Chomsky famous?

-Noam Chomsky is one of the world’s leading intellectuals in two distinct fields; he’s regarded as one of the most influential linguistics scholars of all time, as well as one of the planet’s most popular left-wing political writers and philosophers.
+Noam Chomsky is world-famous intellectual in two distinct fields: he’s considered one of the most influential linguists of all time, as well as one of the planet’s most popular left-wing political writers and philosophers.

 When did Noam Chomsky live?